Azsimuth/Azsimuth/README.md

 - 👋 Hi, I’m @Azsimuth
 - 👀 I’m interested in Game making
-- 🌱 I’m currently learning GML, C++
+- 🌱 I’m currently learning GML, Python
 -  💞️ I’m looking to collaborate on i'm bad at collaborating
-- 📫 How to reach me: https://linktr.ee/azsimuth

 <!---
 Azsimuth/Azsimuth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.